 While fresh meats are excellent protein sources, their high water content (typically 70-80%) can be misleading on ingredient lists.

-During manufacturing, the water is removed, reducing the weight of the fresh meat and potentially moving it lower on the ingredient list than it originally appeared.
+During manufacturing, the water is removed, reducing the weight of the fresh meat and potentially moving it lower on the ingredient list than it initially appeared.

 How Do Fresh Meats Affect Cat Food Quality Scores?